Lebanon, Oregon: Arts and culture

-Lebanon Strawberry Festival

-Lebanon hosts the annual Strawberry Festival Lebanon Strawberry Festival in the first weekend of June.
+Lebanon hosts an annual Strawberry Festival in the first weekend of June.
 Historically, strawberry farms were economically important to the area.
 The first festival was held in 1909 and it has been celebrated nearly every year since.
-A main feature of the festival is the "World's Largest Strawberry Shortcake" Shortcake.
-The Strawberry Festival is typical of most festivals of small-town Americana, and includes a Junior Parade, a Grand Parade (featuring the Strawberry Royalty Court), and a fair with food, carnival rides and musical entertainment.
+A main feature of the festival is the "World's Largest Strawberry Shortcake".
+The Strawberry Festival includes a Junior Parade, a Grand Parade (featuring the Strawberry Royalty Court), and a fair with food, carnival rides and musical entertainment.
 The Strawberry Court is composed of five local high school students (Princesses), one of whom is selected to be the Strawberry Queen.
 The Court serve as local ambassadors for the community and in return receive scholarships to further their education.

 Recreation

-Parks

 The city has 15 developed parks, totaling 71.5 acre, which provide residents with baseball, softball, and soccer fields, as well as playgrounds, basketball and tennis courts, and other resources.
 Gills Landing has a boat ramp and dock, as well as an RV park, camping area, and showers.
 Ralston Park hosts the town's Christmas tree and yearly lighting celebration.

-Trails
+The Willamette Speedway is a racecar track located in Lebanon.
+It became an official NASCAR-sanctioned speedway in 2026.

 A local nonprofit organization, Build Lebanon Trails, is working with the city government to build more than 50 mi of walking and biking trails in Lebanon.